Delete Cargo Integration Tests

 Conversely, if the project is large (a workspace with many crates) I worry about test organization a lot.
 Slow tests are a boiling frog kind of problem.
 If you do not proactively fix it, everything is fine up until the moment you realize you need to sink a week to untangle the mess.

-Instead, I use a single integration tests, called it
+avoid unit tests.
+Instead, I use a single integration tests, called

 Integration tests use the library as an external crate.
 This forces the usage of the same public API that consumers use, resulting in a better design feedback.